GENERAL INFORMATION: 503-823-4000

 B. Material Costs.

 1. In addition to the foregoing amount, there shall be charged for material costs, $6.22 per hour for the time City’s recording equipment is in use.

 1. To the total of the above there shall be added 10 percent for general overhead.

 (Added by Ordinance No. 151447; Amended by Ordinance No. 181483, effective January 18, 2008.)
 In making public records available for inspection by members of the public and in providing the members of the public with copies thereof, the office of City Attorney and the OMF Risk Management Division shall charge therefor on the basis of actual costs of making available and copying the records, as set out in Section 5.48.030.
 This Section shall not apply to those cases in which the charge would be $5 or less, in which cases the charge shall be the amount set out in Section 5.60.020.

 (Amended by Ordinance Nos.
-147159, 149198, 165955 and 181483; effective January 18, 2008.)
-The Office of Management and Finance of the City shall bill for all services performed for other persons by the City and for all City accounts receivable, contracts receivable and grants receivable except for bills and statements regularly sent by the Bureau of Water Works, the City Treasurer, the OMF Risk Management Division, the Assessment Division of the City Auditor’s Office and payments made under leases managed by the OMF Business Operations Division.
+147159, 149198, 165955, 181483 and 189413; effective March 6, 2019.)
+The Office of Management and Finance of the City shall bill for all services performed for other persons by the City and for all City accounts receivable, contracts receivable and grants receivable except for bills and statements regularly sent by the Bureau of Water Works, the City Treasurer, the OMF Risk Management Division, the Revenue Division and payments made under leases managed by the OMF Business Operations Division.

 It shall be the duty of the officers of various departments, bureaus and divisions of the City to furnish the Office of Management and Finance, daily, a list or journal of all charges that are to be billed, together with supporting data.